Fz3r0/Fz3r0/README.md

 ![typing](https://readme-typing-svg.herokuapp.com?size=20&color=00F733&multiline=true&lines=whoami)

-I'm just a very lucky person who was born surrounded by IBM computers and floppy disks in the 80's...
+I'm just a very lucky person who was born surrounded by IBM computers and floppy disks back in the 80's...

 When I was very young I entered a Data Center and a room full of computers where my father worked, then I met a very funny guy with long hair and a beard (The Systems Engineer) who allowed me to play Prince of Persia in DOS surrounded by huge computers with that peculiar smell of new plastic and technology.
 Since then I decided to focus on one thing: Let my hair and beard grow... (and dedicate my life to Computer Science).